This article is part of a larger series on Real Estate Lead Generation and Marketing.

-Craigslist is a text-based, bulletin board-style platform for posting ads, sharing community information, and buying/selling goods.
-The platform isn’t real estate-specific, but it’s a simple way for agents to share free listings with a local audience and generate buyer leads.
-Optimize your own listing posts with high-quality images, calls to action, and well-structured copy.
+Craigslist is a popular bulletin board-style platform for posting ads, sharing community information, and buying and selling goods.
+Although Craigslist wasn’t built for real estate lead generation per se, it’s a simple, affordable, and direct way for agents to promote listings and connect with more potential buyers.
+You can get real estate leads on Craigslist by optimizing your posts with high-quality images, calls to action, and well-structured copy.

-Here are the 10 steps for getting real estate leads from Craigslist:
+Here are the 10 steps for how to get real estate leads from Craigslist:

 1. Create a Craigslist Account

-You can post your listings on Craigslist without an account, but it makes it easier to confirm, edit, and renew posts if you are logged in to the platform.
-To create an account, go to Craiglist.org, then click on “my account” on the left side of the homepage.
-Enter your email address, and click “Create account.”
+Although you can post listings on Craigslist without an account, it’s much easier to use if you create an account.
+When you’re logged into the platform, you can easily confirm, edit, and renew posts.
+To create an account, go to Craigslist.org and click on “my account” on the left side of the homepage.
+Enter your email address and click “Create account.”

-Once you create an account, log in to access your personal user dashboard.
-This lets you view and manage active and inactive posts.
-You can view your posts by date, status, location, and other criteria; you can also search your posts for specific text.
-Most importantly, you can modify and save post drafts.
+Your Craigslist user dashboard is where you can view and manage active and inactive posts as well as modify and save drafts.
+You can view your posts by date, status, title, location, and other criteria; you can also search for specific text if you have a large volume of posts.

 3. Agree to Craigslist’s Real Estate Posting Guidelines